DhanyaSajith/Bankaccount/README.md

 ## BankAccount Backend API
-This is a backend API to be used for opening a new “current account” of already existing customers.
-The API is built using Java and Spring Boot.
+This is a backend API to be used for opening a new “current account” of already existing customers.The API is built using Java and Spring Boot.

-Requirements
+# Requirements
 Java 8 , Maven ,Spring Boot
 Getting Started
 Clone the repository:
 git clone https://github.com/DhanyaSajith/Bankaccount

-Data Models
+#Data Models
 The API uses the following data models:
 User

 •	id (long)

 •	firstName (string)

 •	lastName (string)

 •	balance(double)

 CurrentAccount